The work of the Council on Ethics

-The guiding principle for the work of the Ethical Council is to make a difference.
+The guiding principle for the work of the Council on Ethics is to make a difference.
 The AP Funds do this by acting as long-term, committed and responsible owners who exert influence on companies the world over to improve their efforts in relation to environmental and social issues.

 The First, Second, Third and Fourth AP Funds have been given the same assignment by the Swedish Parliament; that is, to achieve high returns at a low level of risk.
 In so doing, the Funds must exercise ethical and environmental consideration without compromising the overall objective of attaining a high return.
 On the basis of this assignment, the Funds have formulated a set of core values – “to act in accordance with the principles on engagement, action, and change, with the aim of making a difference.”

 The Council on Ethics sees its mission as encouraging companies, on the basis of the business they conduct, to address relevant sustainability issues, to have in place fit-for-purpose guidelines and to have management systems to enable the business to be operated in as responsible a way as possible, wherever in the world they may operate.
 The basis of the Council on Ethics’ engagement in these issues is the AP Funds’ shared understanding that well managed companies, over time, generate higher returns and lower risk.

 The number of areas in which responsible investors could engage is considerable, and constantly growing.
 These involve not only industry-wide problems but also serious incidents at individual companies.
 Engagement in all areas and all companies is neither possible nor effective, which is why priorities have to be set.